kilofox/kohana/CONTRIBUTING.md

 Sometimes a commit you've made locally will conflict with one made in the remote "kohana" repo.
 There are a couple of scenarios where this might happen:

-##### The conflict is due to a few unrelated commits and you want to keep changes made in both commits
+##### The conflict is due to a few unrelated commits, and you want to keep changes made in both commits

 You'll need to manually modify the files to resolve the conflict, see the "Basic Merge Conflicts" section in the [Git SCM book](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) for more info.